-This CAR shall enter into force from the day of its publication and shall become applicable on 4 Nov 2021 except for CAR-177.015 related to the requirement for certification of Aeronautical Charts service providers, which shall apply from 25 December 2021.
-This exception shall not apply against any Commercial chart-producing organisation providing aeronautical charts services for the Sultanate of Oman.
+This CAR shall come into force on 22 July 2024 (effective date) and shall become applicable on 28 Nov 2024 except for CAR-177.015 related to the requirement for certification of Aeronautical Charts service providers, which shall apply from 01 February 2025.
+This exception shall not apply against any Commercial chart-producing organization providing aeronautical charts services for the Sultanate of Oman.